xavierloeraflores/data-management/relational/relational-design-document.md

 -   total_profit

 The Total Revenue, Total Cost, and Total Profit fields will be calculated in the view using the Unit Price, Unit Cost, and Units Sold fields.

+From this sales view, more views can be created to analyze sales data by key factors.
+Our solution will have the following views:

+-   sales_by_country
+-   sales_by_unit
+-   sales_last_month
+-   sales_by_year

+These views will be generated from the main sales view and will all feature information about the revenue, cost, and profit as well as extra columns for indexing and filtering for their specific views.

 ---